coecms/cms-wiki/Wiki/models/models-aus2200.md

 Should the boundary conditions not be present, this task will be marked as failed and the driving model tasks will run.
 Once the driving model tasks are completed, the failed `get_lbc_from_archive` task is deleted and the workflow can proceed.
 This task is not run if `Archive LBCS` is set to false in the 'Driving model setup' section of the rose suite configuration (`{{ARCHIVE_LBCS}}` in `rose-suite.conf`)

 ### `nci_era5grib`
 This task converts ERA5 and ERA5Land data to GRIB format in order to be used as input into the driving model reconfiguration tasks.
 This task will run on the initial cycle point of a suite, and when archived boundary conditions have not been found in any other cycle point.
 By default, this task saves the converted grib files to a central working directory outside of the cylc-run directory.
-This acts as an archiving step, and the converted grib files will not be re-created if they already exist.
+This acts as an archiving task, and the converted grib files will not be re-created if they already exist.
 This directory is given by `{{dm_ec_ic_lbc_dir}}` in both `rose-suite.conf` and the rose suite configuration.

 The runtime for this task is variable, if all grib files are already present, then it completes in a few seconds.
 If none of the grib files are present, this task can take from 10 minutes to almost an hour.
 Unfortunately the cause of this variability is not known.

 The configuration settings for this task and for `get_lbc_from_archive` can be found in the 'Driving model setup' section of the rose config editor

 ![driving model setup](../Images/AUS2200/driving-model-setup.png)

 ### `ec_recon_nnn`